 Yahoo (2012-2016)

-This includes those who had standard Yahoo email accounts, as well as Yahoo Fantasy Sports & Finance, Tumblr and Flickr.
+This includes those with standard Yahoo email accounts, Yahoo Fantasy Sports & Finance, Tumblr, and Flickr.

-Malicious actors gained unauthorized access to their system on separate occasions in 2012, 2013 and 2014, but it was not disclosed until 2016.
-It has been reported that names, emails, phone numbers, birthdays, passwords, and security questions and answers of Yahoo account holders, although Yahoo claims that no data was actually taken.
+Malicious actors gained unauthorized access to their system in 2012, 2013, and 2014, but this was not disclosed until 2016.
+Yahoo has claimed that no data was actually taken, although it has been reported that names, emails, phone numbers, birthdays, passwords, and security questions and answers of Yahoo account holders were taken.

-It was recently announced that a $117.5 million class-action settlement has been filed, where users can get two years of free credit monitoring services from AllClear ID, or up to $358, although most are expected to receive $100 or less.
-Users have until July 20, 2020 to file a claim, which can be done here.
+It was recently announced that a $117.5 million class-action settlement has been filed.
+Users can get two years of free credit monitoring services from AllClear ID or up to $358, although most are expected to receive $100 or less.
+Users have until July 20, 2020, to file a claim, which can be done here.

-There are a number of factors to consider when filing a claim, so if you have been impacted we encourage you to read through the link above to learn about your options.
+Several factors must be considered when filing a claim, so if you have been impacted, we encourage you to read through the link above to learn about your options.

 Equifax (2017)